hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 * Sample vs full dataset execution support
 * Leakage-safe evaluation
 * Reproducible pipeline with clear artifact management
+* Designed to be interpretable, practical, and extensible
-* Ready for portfolio, interviews, and future extension
+* Ready for portfolio review, academic evaluation, and interviews

 ---